top of page

 • Sedum

-These plants are naturally adapted to higher pH soils and will perform well without extensive soil modifications.
+These plants are naturally adapted to higher pH soils and will perform well without extensive soil modification.

 Garden bed with mulch and plants suited for alkaline soil